 I’m not trying to start an argument here (although I might anyway), and I’m not even trying to villainize anyone for being annoyed at my kids.
 Hell, I get annoyed at them too.
 We should have a glass of wine and commiserate together.
 But actually…buck up buttercup.

 Kids are a part of life…period.

 In my opinion, they bring a lot of sunshine and joy to the world.
 I know I like mine.

 We visited a church recently where all the generations were represented.
 We were welcomed like family, the kids even received several handshakes, and someone went to find them crayons.

 We need each other.

-his story was submitted to Love What Matters by Jess Marie of Wonderoak.com.
-Follow Jess on Instagram here and Facebook here.
-The article originally appeared here.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+This story was submitted to Love What Matters by Jess Marie of Wonderoak.com and originally appeared on Facebook.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: